In conversation with Jo Day

 What are the key issues that designers are facing today?

-For me personally, it about sustainability more so than ever.
+For me personally, it is about sustainability more so than ever.
 I believe it’s a designer’s responsibility to fully explore any new design by way of materials and manufacturing processes way before it goes into production.

 We also have an ever-evolving work place and in order for designers to provide design that is sustainable, it has to stay relevant and useable for the longest time possible.